searchgame/batch-correlations/README.md

 # 💡 Batch correlations

-A simple python app to quickly uncover potential relationships in a dataset by getting an overview of correlation coefficients between multiple pairs of metrics.
+A simple python app to quickly uncover potential relationships in a CSV dataset by getting an overview of correlation coefficients between multiple pairs of metrics.
 Made with Streamlit.

 [https://batch-correlations.streamlit.app/](https://batch-correlations.streamlit.app/)